Lightnet/raylib_module/raylib_module.md

 ```
   For reason added bool isDirty is to do once check update math to reduce recalculated and load if entity need update to not lag that been recalculated already.

+  For parent it need set isDirty true to update the world matrix else it would be default to zero position.

 # inputs:

 ```c